irgroup-classrooms/data-modeling-individual-assignments-dis08-2024/assignments/02/commandl_line_exercises.md

 ### 7. cat
 E: Run cat on different files and directories.
 Then try to cat multiple files.
+- $:cat shell_kurzbefehle.txt (gives me a view into the file)
+- $:cat Shell_Kurzbefehle.txt TheShell_Tutorial.txt (gives me a view to both files)

 Q: What's a good way to see the contents of a file?
+- _$:cat myfile_

+### 8. less
+E: Run less on a file, then page up and around the file.
+Try searching for a specific word.
+Quickly navigate to the beginning or the end of the file.
+-_q - Used to quit out of less and go back to your shell._
+-_Page up, Page down, Up and Down - Navigate using the arrow keys and page keys._
+-_g - Moves to beginning of the text file._
+-_G - Moves to the end of the text file._
+-_/search - You can search for specific text inside the text document.
+Prefacing the words you want to search with /_ -_h - If you need a little help about how to use less while you’re in less, use help._

+Q: How do you quit out of a less command?
+- press _q_ on the _keyboard_

+### 9. history